 She took one more sip of her soda, twisting the ring on her finger unconsciously.
 Her team, "Smoke on the Water", looked like any set of magical girl tourists, reclining on one of the city's many, many balconies.
 There was no visible indication that they were about to vanish, or that their presence was being actively scrubbed from the city's surveillance systems, or that they might very well be dead in a few seconds.

 In these last moments she always wondered what they were about to find.
 They had been told the target area was the executive suite of one of Mitakihara's premier research institutes, unoccupied today—the principal target was out, and the staff would be off on a local holiday.
-It sounded like a routine sweep, but nobody pulled a Black Heart Internal Affairs team in just for that.
+It sounded like a routine sweep, but nobody pulled a Black Heart Internal Security team in just for that.
 The usual occupant could be, for all anyone knew, a disguised Ancient.
 So they had been told.

 She had never encountered one of those—or the traps someone like that might lay.
 She would have to rely on their defensive specialists to protect them from any surprises they might find, and the healers of the MHD to reassemble their bodies and minds if it came to that.